-Some child restraints with top tethers are designed for use with or without the top tether being attached.
+Some child restraints that have a top tether are designed for use with or without the top tether being attached.
 Others require the top tether always to be attached.
 In Canada, the law requires that forward-facing child restraints have a top tether, and that the tether be attached.
 Be sure to read and follow the instructions for your child restraint.